zwave-js/node-zwave-js/packages/cc/cc.api.md

 import { SetSecurityClass } from '@zwave-js/core';
 import { SinglecastCC } from '@zwave-js/core';
 import { SinglecastCC as SinglecastCC_2 } from '@zwave-js/core/safe';
-import { SoundSwitchCCAPI } from '../cc/SoundSwitchCC';
+import { SoundSwitchCCAPI } from '../cc/SoundSwitchCC.js';
-import { SupervisionCCAPI } from '../cc/SupervisionCC';
+import { SupervisionCCAPI } from '../cc/SupervisionCC.js';
 import { SupervisionResult } from '@zwave-js/core/safe';
 import { SupervisionResult as SupervisionResult_2 } from '@zwave-js/core';
 import { SupervisionStatus } from '@zwave-js/core/safe';
 import { SupportsCC } from '@zwave-js/core/safe';
 import { SupportsCC as SupportsCC_2 } from '@zwave-js/core';
-import { ThermostatFanModeCCAPI } from '../cc/ThermostatFanModeCC';
+import { ThermostatFanModeCCAPI } from '../cc/ThermostatFanModeCC.js';
-import { ThermostatFanStateCCAPI } from '../cc/ThermostatFanStateCC';
+import { ThermostatFanStateCCAPI } from '../cc/ThermostatFanStateCC.js';
-import { ThermostatModeCCAPI } from '../cc/ThermostatModeCC';
+import { ThermostatModeCCAPI } from '../cc/ThermostatModeCC.js';
-import { ThermostatOperatingStateCCAPI } from '../cc/ThermostatOperatingStateCC';
+import { ThermostatOperatingStateCCAPI } from '../cc/ThermostatOperatingStateCC.js';
-import { ThermostatSetbackCCAPI } from '../cc/ThermostatSetbackCC';
+import { ThermostatSetbackCCAPI } from '../cc/ThermostatSetbackCC.js';
-import { ThermostatSetpointCCAPI } from '../cc/ThermostatSetpointCC';
+import { ThermostatSetpointCCAPI } from '../cc/ThermostatSetpointCC.js';
-import { TimeCCAPI } from '../cc/TimeCC';
+import { TimeCCAPI } from '../cc/TimeCC.js';
 import { Timeout } from '@zwave-js/core/safe';
-import { TimeParametersCCAPI } from '../cc/TimeParametersCC';
+import { TimeParametersCCAPI } from '../cc/TimeParametersCC.js';
 import { TXReport } from '@zwave-js/core';
 import { TypedClassDecorator } from '@zwave-js/shared/safe';
 import { TypedClassDecorator as TypedClassDecorator_2 } from '@zwave-js/shared';
-import type { TypedPropertyDecorator } from '@zwave-js/shared';
-import { UserCodeCCAPI } from '../cc/UserCodeCC';
+import { UserCodeCCAPI } from '../cc/UserCodeCC.js';
 import { ValueChangeOptions } from '@zwave-js/core';
 import { ValueDB } from '@zwave-js/core';
 import { ValueID } from '@zwave-js/core';
 import { ValueID as ValueID_2 } from '@zwave-js/core/safe';
 import { ValueMetadata } from '@zwave-js/core';
 import { ValueMetadata as ValueMetadata_2 } from '@zwave-js/core/safe';
-import { VersionCCAPI } from '../cc/VersionCC';
+import { VersionCCAPI } from '../cc/VersionCC.js';
 import { VirtualEndpointId } from '@zwave-js/core';
-import { WakeUpCCAPI } from '../cc/WakeUpCC';
+import { WakeUpCCAPI } from '../cc/WakeUpCC.js';
-import { WindowCoveringCCAPI } from '../cc/WindowCoveringCC';
+import { WindowCoveringCCAPI } from '../cc/WindowCoveringCC.js';
 import { WithAddress } from '@zwave-js/core/safe';
 import { WithAddress as WithAddress_2 } from '@zwave-js/core';
 import { ZWaveDataRate } from '@zwave-js/core';
 import { ZWaveDataRate as ZWaveDataRate_2 } from '@zwave-js/core/safe';
 import { ZWaveErrorCodes } from '@zwave-js/core';
 import { ZWaveLibraryTypes } from '@zwave-js/core/safe';
-import { ZWavePlusCCAPI } from '../cc/ZWavePlusCC';
+import { ZWavePlusCCAPI } from '../cc/ZWavePlusCC.js';

 // Warning: (ae-missing-release-tag) "addAssociations" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //